ChrisPritchard/ctf-writeups/tryhackme/jackofalltrades.md

 9. I logged in with the recovered credentials above and got a page that said `GET me a 'cmd' and I'll run it for you Future-Jack.`

-    > to log in, I decided to force firefox to let me access :22 as a webserver.
+    > To log in, I decided to force firefox to let me access :22 as a webserver.
 The steps to do this were simple:
-    > 1. go to about:config
+    > 1. go to `about:config`
     > 2. search for the key `network.security.ports.banned.override`
-    > 3a.
-If it had existed, I would add `,22` on the end of its value
+    > 3. If it had existed, I would add `,22` on the end of its value
-    > 3b.
-It didn't so I added it and set its value to `22`
+    > 4. It didn't so I added it and set its value to `22`

-10. Appending ?cmd=ls to the url returned ls results, so this page is basically a webshell. `whoami` returned `www-data`
+10. Appending `?cmd=ls` to the url returned `ls` results, so this page is basically a webshell. `whoami` returned `www-data`

 11. Surprise surprise, `whereis nc` returned `nc.traditional` which meant I could use `nc -e`.
 With this I quickly got a reverse shell on the system.